davidwilemski/purpleair_exporter/README.md

 ## TODO

 - Make ip/port binding configurable (hardcoded to 0.0.0.0:3000 for now)
-- Use logging crate instead of `println!` macro
 - Export further data from sensors: we have other data available in the `SensorInfo` struct but it is not currently exported to metrics
 - Export a computed AQI score?
 Requires converting the raw particle values to the AQI value.